 - Before you begin to trade, you should make yourself aware of all commissions and other charges for which you will be liable.
 If any charges are not expressed in monetary terms (but, for example, as a percentage of contract value), you should ensure that you understand the true monetary value of the charges.

-- There is a risk that the Customer's trades in any Financial Instruments including derivative instruments may be or become subject to tax and/or any other duty for example because of changes in legislation or his personal circumstances.
+- There is a risk that the Client's trades in any Financial Instruments including derivative instruments may be or become subject to tax and/or any other duty for example because of changes in legislation or his personal circumstances.
 The Company does not warrant that no tax and/or any other stamp duty will be payable.
-The Customer is responsible for any taxes and/or any other duty which may accrue in respect of his trades.
+The Client is responsible for any taxes and/or any other duty which may accrue in respect of his trades.

 Suspensions of Trading

 - Under certain trading conditions it may be difficult or impossible to liquidate a position.
 This may occur, for example, at times of rapid price movement if the price rises or falls in one trading session to such an extent that under the rules of the relevant exchange trading is suspended or restricted.
 Placing a Stop Loss will not necessarily limit your losses to the intended amounts, because market conditions may make it impossible to execute such an Order at the stipulated price.
 In addition, under certain market conditions the execution of a Stop Loss Order may be worse than its stipulated price and the realized losses can be larger than expected.